KhaosResearch/EDAAnOWL/ARCHITECTURE.md

 ### Data Quality and Provenance

-EDAAnOWL v0.3.0 introduces explicit support for data quality and lineage:
+EDAAnOWL v0.3.1 (building on v0.3.0) provides explicit support for data quality and lineage:

 - **Metrics (`Metric`, `QualityMetric`)**: A `DataProfile` can define multiple metrics using `:hasMetric`.
 These align with `dqv:Metric`, allowing users to specify quality indicators (e.g., completeness, accuracy) or descriptive statistics (e.g., record count) with values and units.
 - **Provenance (`prov:wasGeneratedBy`)**: A `DataAsset` can be linked back to the `ids:SmartDataApp` (e.g., a `:PredictionApp`) that created it.
 This enables full lineage tracing from the raw data, through the processing app, to the derived asset.